ChiaYinChen/dotnet-core-api-practice/README.md

 ## Development

+### Setting up PostgreSQL

 To start PostgreSQL in Docker for local development and testing, make sure to provide the following variables:

-Recommend using [direnv](https://github.com/direnv/direnv) for management of environment variables.

 ```
 POSTGRES_HOST=postgres